digimodify/pwsh-automation-project/README.md

 ## Task 1 - Automate commonly run processes

-User Prompt and Logging Script
+Script 1: User Prompt and Logging Script

-Description:
 This script provides users with a menu-driven interface to perform various system tasks and log information efficiently.
 It includes options for:
 - Daily Log: Lists and appends entries to log files.
 - Files: Lists and appends information for all files in the specified directory.
 - CPU/Memory Usage: Displays real-time CPU and memory usage metrics.
 - Processes: Shows currently active processes in a graphical interface.

-SQL Database Management Script
+Script 2: SQL Database Management Script

-Description:
 This script automates SQL Server database tasks, including:
 - Database and Table Creation: Creates a new database and table if they don’t already exist.
 - Data Import: Reads from a CSV file and inserts the data into the SQL table.
 - Data Export: Retrieves data from the table and writes it to an output file for validation.